 According to Statista, a retail business can lose up to 70% of all potential customers at the checkout due to an inconvenient payment procedure.
 One of the reasons for an incomplete purchase is that customers don’t trust your payment system and are afraid to disclose their personal data and private information.

-Google Pay: a must-have payment system for ecommerce stores
+Google Pay for Merchants: a must-have payment system for ecommerce stores

 In 2018, the old Android Pay and Google Wallet merged into the unified pay system called Google Pay—a digital wallet and mobile payment system that enables merchants to accept fast and easy payments for physical goods and services everywhere they do business, including in stores and online (both in-app and on the web).